brianadrianwong/nc-cafo/README.md

 <br />

-### CAFO Buffer Overlay:
+### Thresholding:
 Thresholded the imagery for final step in creating a valid-mask across the state.
 Cumuluative steps up to this point are essentially a simplified rural roof detection method.
 ![alt](../master/images/nc_cafo_change_detection_demo_05.png?raw=true "Raw Scene")

 ### Change Detection:
-Temporal Analysis for the normalized difference of Tasseled-Cap Brightness & Tasseled-Cap Greenness.
-Have not seen this index before so currently referring to it as the Normalized TCB-TCG (NDTCBG) Index.
-Alternatively, also calling it the Rural Built-Up Index (RBUI).
+Temporal/Time-series Analysis for the normalized difference of Tasseled-Cap Brightness & Tasseled-Cap Greenness.
+Have not seen this index before so currently referring to it as the Normalized TCB-TCG (NDTCBG) Index or the Rural Built-Up Index (RBUI).
 The primary observation of interest for using this normalized difference was because of confounding spectral signatures between rooftops and barren or non-vegetated fields, however, larger Tasseled Cap Greenness (TCG) responses of barren or non-vegetated fields relative to CAFO structures provided reason to exploit this relationship with a normalized difference approach.

 ![alt](../master/images/nc_cafo_change_detection_demo_06.png?raw=true "Raw Scene")